fangggf/fangggf.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming Research Scientist at NVIDIA | Ph.D. at NUS | BSc & MEng at Zhejiang University
+subtitle: Research Scientist at NVIDIA | Ph.D. at NUS | BSc & MEng at Zhejiang University

 profile:
   align: right